TriangleDataCenter/Triangle-GB/README.md

+# NOTE: we are now removing the dependency on GBGPU and transforming GB model to TDIFlyGB.

 # Triangle-GB
 Frequency-domain GB TDI-2.0 response, adapted from GBGPU (the GPU implementation of FastGB algorithm) to support the numerical orbit of Taiji and TDI-2.0.
 The responses are consistent with the time-domain simulations of **Triangle-Simulator** (see Example 0).